TeamRizu/outfox-wiki/content/dev/translation.md

 SongLoaderSingleSong=Random Song Play: Current Folder only contains 1 song.
 OutFox might get confused when picking the song via random.
 Selecting to index 1.
 SongLoaderNoSongs=Random Song Play: No songs were found in your OutFox install folder!
 Switching back to fallback music.
 ```

+**Do not translate WindowTitle or StepMania keys.
+Do not translate the name "Project OutFox".**

 You can see on this image and your file that every line has a Title=Value, and that's how translation works on OutFox, you need to translate the value of the titles and you're done.
 The theme does all the work of what string it should use.